Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

 Making vintage-inspired collage jewelry is a lot of fun, and if you use the right glue, it's hard to do it wrong.
 Most designers consider E-6000, despite its noxious odor and tendency to dry too fast sometimes, the glue of choice for assemblage jewelry.
 I recommend buying the small tubes, which can be used up before the glue dries up, becomes gummy and loses its stickiness.

 Whether you use all authentic vintage brass or other metal stampings, beads and stones, all contemporary or reproduction vintage components, or as I usually do, a mixture of vintage, reproduction and contemporary materials, it's easy to create bold, glamorous jewelry that Hollywood starlets from decades ago might have worn.

-Collage / Assembly Jewelry Demos, Tutorials and Projects from B'sue Boutiques
+Collage or Assembly Jewelry Tutorials From B'sue Boutiques

 Brenda Sue Lansdowne of B'sue Boutiques loves making collage jewelry, and she's been making and selling it successfully for a long time.
 She's a fun lady and very generous about sharing her tips, tricks and techniques.
 Here are some videos she's posted on YouTube that will teach you how to make high-impact collage jewelry.
 Her methods are easy to follow, and there's nothing subtle about her impressive, "look at me!" designs.
 Her website also sells the brass bases and other components to make these types of designs.

 Adding a patina (AKA "patinating") can instantly transform new silver, brass, copper, or plated metal filigrees, chains, and other jewelry findings and components to give them an aged or antique finish suitable for vintage-style jewelry.